SirAnthony/autobuild/README.md

 TODO
 -----
-* Install order (install packages when it requires only if all required packages is avaliable)
+* Install order (install packages when it requires only if all required packages is available)
 * Minimal build (install dependencies only when it required and remove when it not needed)